 Videos: After Aurora theater shooting, Craig Ferguson strikes right tone, Jay Leno doesn't

 As was the case following the 1999 Columbine tragedy, late-night hosts faced a difficult task in dealing with early Friday's shootings at the Century 16 in Aurora.
 How to treat this horrific incident respectfully and then attempt to make the nation laugh?
-That night, Craig Ferguson passed the test -- and Jay Leno failed it.
-See their efforts below.

 Get the This Week's Top Stories Newsletter

 Every week we collect the latest news, music and arts stories — along with film and food reviews and the best things to do this week — so that you’ll never miss Westword's biggest stories.